 To that end, the Aluminum Association released the Aluminum Agenda: A Policy Roadmap for a Competitive U.S. Aluminum Industry.
 The document, developed in consultation with aluminum companies spanning the entire industry value chain, identifies five areas essential for future growth and investment in the United States: Trade, Environment, Infrastructure, Energy and Workforce.
 Click here to read the full Agenda.

 Ensure continued access to reliable, affordable and efficient domestic energy sources.
+Promote aluminum recycling to support secondary production.
 Learn more.